 With a national unemployment rate of 4.4%, you’re competing for talent regardless of your industry.
 That’s why it’s more important than ever to make the necessary changes within your company to improve employee retention.
 Get started today with these nine ways to manage high turnover at your company:

 1. RECOGNIZE & REWARD HARD WORK

-This is one of the most powerful ways to keep your best performers around.
-Everyone wants to feel valued and appreciated for their hard work, and everyone wants to know that their work makes a difference.
+This is one of the most influential ways to keep your best performers around.
+Everyone wants to feel valued and appreciated for his or her hard work, and everyone wants to know that his or her work makes a difference.
 Consider implementing a rewards system with incentives like extra cash or an extra day off for employees that go the extra mile.
 Don’t forget to give regular feedback to employees, show respect at all times, and thank them often for their hard work.